stfc/PSyclone/doc/dynamo0p3.rst

       arg_type(GH_FIELD, GH_READ, ANY_SPACE_2, mesh_arg=GH_FINE  )  &
       /)

-Note that an inter-grid kernel must have at least one field argument on each mesh and that fields that are on different meshes cannot be on the same function space.
+Note that an inter-grid kernel must have at least one field (or field- vector) argument on each mesh type and that fields that are on different meshes cannot be on the same function space.

 Column-wise Operators (CMA)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^